BioPAX/validator/biopax-validator-command/src/main/etc/README.txt

 Validation messages will be printed to STDERR, unless user specified a (XML) file name.
 You may also provide a URL instead of input file.

+Remark:
+smaller files validate quickly, however, actual time may vary for the same size data; it takes longer for networks that contain loops (e.g., in nextStep->PathwayStep sequence);
+e.g., it took me several hours to validate ~50Mb BioPAX L3 file (Reactome's Canis familiaris);

 ******************************************************************************
 USING WEB APPLICATION